romantomjak/romantomjak.com/content/posts/tdd-with-go.md

 Now our tests are calling the `LetterToCode` with all alphabet letters, but we're only returning result for the letter `R`...

 Surely, another dict with mappings would be useful, but it's not [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)...
-Let's worry about that later and go ahead and define it in `milpa.go`, right after the `package` statement:
+Let's not worry about that now and go ahead and define it in `milpa.go`, right after the `package` statement:

 ```go
 package main